- Accommodation in the listed or similar hotels on twin/double sharing basis.

 Note on the itinerary

 You have options for superior and deluxe hotels in the cities.
 Superior hotels are usually mid-range properties, rated three or four-star properties by local standard.
-Deluxe hotels are generally four or five-star properties by local standard.
+Deluxe hotels are generally four or five-star properties by local standards.
 We will use the best available where choices are limited.
 Hotels are usually small, and some of them resort-style with local architecture.
 You will have an en suite bathroom with running hot and cold water.
 The hotels are adequately comfortable.

-If the preferred hotels listed in the itinerary are not available at the time we initiate a reservation; we will book you in similar alternative hotels.
+If the preferred hotels listed in the itinerary are not available at the time we initiate a reservation, we will book you in similar alternative hotels.
 Due to limited availability, sometimes we need to downgrade or upgrade the hotels, and we will advise you on the price adjustment and request for your cooperation.
-Recently, the tourist influx in Myanmar has remarkably increased, and there is a huge demand for accommodation.
+Recently, the tourist influx in Myanmar has remarkably increased, and there is a massive demand for accommodation.

 The tour features daily breakfast in the hotels.
 Breakfasts are usually full breakfast, but some restaurants provide continental style half breakfast only.
 If you are on a long day excursion, then you are provided with the packed lunch.